-In 2022, 89% of our stockholders present or represented at the annual meeting and entitled to vote on the matter supported our advisory resolution on executive compensation, which we believe reflects the positive support for the construction of our executive compensation program after taking into account stockholder feedback.
+In 2023, 94% of our stockholders present or represented at the annual meeting and entitled to vote on the matter supported our advisory resolution on executive compensation, which we believe reflects the positive support for the construction of our executive compensation program after taking into account stockholder feedback.

 We value regular engagement with our stockholders, including through our quarterly earnings calls, investor conferences, fall and spring engagement campaigns, and outreach through our Investor Relations department.
-We continued our robust program in 2022.
-Throughout the year, we participated in 11 investor conferences, including retail network calls hosted by research analysts, held over 125 meetings and calls with institutional investors, and responded to over 360 letters, emails, and calls from retail investors.
-We engaged with our retail investors through our Investors Relations Department and as facilitated through collaboration with our proxy solicitor.
-In the Fall of 2022, we sought meetings with our top 50 institutional stockholders, who collectively hold 81% of our institutionally held common stock, and the two largest proxy advisory firms to engage on governance related topics, including executive compensation.
-Most of our institutional investors and the two proxy advisory firms declined our request, noting that there was no need to engage this year.
-Stockholders with whom we met expressed support for our governance initiatives and our approach to ESG disclosure and did not voice concerns about our executive compensation program.
+We continued our robust program in 2023.
+Throughout the year, we held a successful equity-research-analyst event following the Nasdaq opening bell ringing ceremony celebrating AGNC's fifteenth anniversary as a public company, participated in seven investor conferences, held over 160 meetings and calls with institutional investors, and responded to over 500 letters, emails, and calls from retail investors.
+We engaged with our retail investors through our Investor Relations Department and as facilitated through collaboration with our proxy solicitor.
+In the fall of 2023, we sought meetings with our top 50 institutional stockholders by share count, who collectively hold 89% of our institutionally held common stock, and the two major proxy advisory firms to engage on governance related topics, including executive compensation.
+We met with a number of institutional investors and the two proxy advisory firms and discussed our efforts to eliminate supermajority voting provisions from our Certificate of Incorporation and other governance and sustainability topics.
+Many institutional investors responded to our inquiry that there was no need to engage this year.
+The stockholders with whom we engaged did not voice concerns about our executive compensation program and many recognized our emphasis on linking our executives' compensation to Company performance.